brandongregory/dndhelp/src/5e-character-creation/party-roles.md

 ### <a name="ExplorationRoles-Infiltration"></a>Infiltration

 <dfn>Infiltration characters</dfn> excel in stealth, breaking & entering, and general trickery.
 (Disarming traps falls here too.)
 Usually requires a high Dexterity stat and proficiency with Thieves' Tools.
-A decent Investigation skill can be really helpful too.
+A decent Investigation skill can be helpful too.

 There's one class that's all about this: Rogues.
 Every Rogue is good at this.
 Many other classes have subclasses with some Rogue-ish qualities, like the Trickery Cleric and Shadow Monk, but you can also build most characters to have these proficiencies, if desired.
 Some character backgrounds, such as Criminal, will grant proficiency in Thieves' Tools.